 Most people planning a vacation start with a Google search.
-That’s why you work so hard to optimize your search results placement with SEO strategies.
+That’s why you work so hard to optimize your website’s search results placement with SEO strategies.
 And you should.
-But it’s not all you can be doing to make the platform work for you.
-Managing your Google My Business listing is an important step for staying competitive on the powerful search engine.
+But it’s not all you can do to make the platform work for you.
+Maintaining your Google Business Profile is an important step to stay competitive on the powerful search engine.
 Consumers are 2.7 times likelier to believe a business is reputable if it has a complete profile.
 Here’s how to get started:

-Google My Business is a free, online tool that allows you to control how your business appears across Google.
-A listing for your property, curated by you, appears on Google Maps and in the Knowledge Graph (the info-box on the righthand side) of search results.
+A Google Business Profile is a free, online profile that allows you to control how your business appears across Google.
+A listing for your property, curated by you, appears on Google Maps and in search results.
 It’s like an online storefront.
 Making you more accessible to potential guests, a business profile displays relevant information about your property and links to your website.

 Where to start